 What is medical malpractice?

 Medical malpractice occurs when a patient suffers an injury or dies due to negligent actions committed by a medical professional.
-These actions are considered negligent when they violate the practices and standards that other professionals would adhere to when providing treatment to someone who had similar health issues.
+These actions are considered negligent when they violate the practices and standards that other professionals would adhere to when providing treatment to someone who has similar health issues.

 For instance, it’s standard practice for a cardiologist to perform an EKG on a patient who has complained of having an abnormal heartbeat.
-Any reasonable cardiologist would perform this test in this situation, so it may be considered negligence if the patient complains of an abnormal heartbeat but the trained cardiologist does not perform the procedure and the patient suffers a heart attack.
+Any reasonable cardiologist would perform this test in this situation, so it may be considered negligence if the patient complains of an abnormal heartbeat, but the trained cardiologist does not perform the procedure, and the patient suffers a heart attack.

 If you believe you’ve suffered harm due to medical malpractice, follow these steps.
-Doing so will not only help ensure your health, it may also protect your rights and make your case its strongest.
+Doing so will not only help ensure your health, but it may also protect your rights and make your case its strongest.

 1. Switch providers by asking for a referral

 You have the right to ask your doctor to refer you to another.
-Your physician may need to do this depending on what kind of insurance you have, or what type of doctor provides your treatment.
+Your physician may need to do this depending on what kind of insurance you have or what type of doctor provides your treatment.

 2. Obtain a copy of your medical records